sungsoo-ahn/2025/_posts/2025-04-28-linear-gnn-convergence-restated.md

 In this post, we're diving into a 2021 paper that attempts to pin down the *training dynamics* of Graph Neural Networks (GNNs).

 This paper<d-cite key="Xu2021"></d-cite>, written by researchers Keyulu Xu, Mozhi Zhang, Stefanie Jegelka and Kenji Kawaguchi, comes with several **strong claims**.
-Among them, the first and most important one is: linear GNNs <d-footnote> <b>Hint</b>: Check the Minimal Background Section for formal definition of a linear GNN. </d-footnote> converge to the optimal loss at an **linear rate** <d-footnote> <b>Hint</b>: Linear convergence means that we need $\mathcal{O}(\log 1/\epsilon)$ steps of iteration to ensure that the absolute value of the difference between the current solution and the optimal solution is less than $\epsilon$. </d-footnote>.
+Among them, the first and most important one is: linear GNNs <d-footnote> <b>Hint</b>: Check the Minimal Background Section for formal definition of a linear GNN. </d-footnote> converge to the optimal loss at a **linear rate** <d-footnote> <b>Hint</b>: Linear convergence means that we need $\mathcal{O}(\log 1/\epsilon)$ steps of iteration to ensure that the absolute value of the difference between the current solution and the optimal solution is less than $\epsilon$. </d-footnote>.
 Intrigued?
 Let’s unravel it together.

 The key idea here is to think of the loss function of a linear GNN as a function over time - during optimization, as time changes, the weights change, and the loss changes accordingly.
 <!-- The key idea here is to think of the discrete optimization process of linear GNNs as a continuous one. -->